 - 3 hard boiled eggs

-- 2 Tbsp rice vinegar ideally Marukan Seasoned Gourmet Rice Vinegar
+- 2 tablespoon rice vinegar ideally Marukan Seasoned Gourmet Rice Vinegar

 - ¼ cup extra-virgin olive oil

-- 1 Tbsp thinly sliced green tops of scallions
+- 1 tablespoon thinly sliced green tops of scallions

 - Roast until tender, about 15 minutes.

 - Remove the yolk from one of the hard boiled eggs, and place in a medium bowl.
 Mash thoroughly with a fork and whisk in the garlic, rice vinegar, mustard, capers, parsley, and thyme leaves.